lacework/terraform-provider-lacework/website/docs/r/integration_proxy_scanner.md

 * `limit_by_labels` - (Optional) A key based map of labels to limit the assessment of images with matching `key:value` labels.
 If you specify `limit_by_tags` and `limit_by_labels` limits, they function as an `AND`.
 * `limit_by_repositories` - (Optional) A list of repositories to assess.

+## Argument Reference

+In addition to the arguments listed above, the following computed attributes are exported:

+* `server_token` - The proxy scanner access token.
+* `uri` - The proxy scanner github path.

 ## Import

 A Lacework Proxy Scanner container registry integration can be imported using a `INT_GUID`, e.g.